• Skip to primary navigation

 Jump to Recipe Print Recipe

-These Mini Pumpkin Cheesecakes feature a smooth, creamy, and perfectly spiced pumpkin cheesecake filling that sits on top of a gingersnap cookie crust.
-This dessert is perfect for any Fall and holiday gathering!
+These mini pumpkin cheesecakes have a smooth, creamy, and perfectly spiced pumpkin cheesecake filling that sits on top of a gingersnap cookie crust.
+This dessert is not only perfect for pumpkin season, but also for any family holiday gathering!

-mini pumpkin cheesecakes with whipped cream on top
+Pumpkin cheesecake bites with whipped cream on top.

 • They're easily made inside of a muffin pan.